convexset/meteor-fiber-scope/README.md

  - `FiberScope.context.userId` returns the id of the currently logged in user
  - `FiberScope.context.connection.id` returns the id of the current connection

 Note that for publication functions, similar functionality is not as readily available.
-One might consider (as in the provided example app) copying it as a property of `FiberScope.currentScope` and using at later.
+One might consider (as in the provided example app) copying it as a property of `FiberScope.current` and using at later.

 Here is an example of a Meteor Method context (the `this` when a Meteor method is called):
 ```javascript